Sweet Briar College: Sweet Briar plantation

 The college is named after the former plantation of Elijah Fletcher and his descendants.
 Fletcher was a 19th-century teacher, businessman and mayor of Lynchburg, Virginia.
-He married Maria Antoinette Crawford in 1813 and purchased the Sweet Briar plantation property from her aunt and uncle where he used slave labor to run the plantation and his household.
+He married Maria Antoinette Crawford in 1813 and purchased the Sweet Briar property from her aunt and uncle, using slave labor to run both the plantation and his household.
 The plantation was initially known as Locust Ridge; Crawford supposedly renamed it "Sweet Briar" after the roses which grew on the land.
 Their daughter, Indiana Fletcher, was born in 1828 in Lynchburg.

 Indiana attended the Georgetown Visitation Preparatory School, Doane Academy, and later toured Europe with her brother and sister.
 She met James Henry Williams, a student at Union Theological Seminary in 1858, and after reuniting in Virginia following the American Civil War, they were married in 1865.